RocketSurgery/HyperText/README.md

 ### Retrieving Scenes

-The engine allows you to retrieve the parsed text of a scene with
+The engine allows you to retrieve the parsed text of a scene either as text or as HTML.

 ### Semantic Markup